Builtins

 Semantics¶

-The builtin returns true if and only if the struct some_struct
+The builtin returns true if and only if the struct some_struct has a field

-called field_name
+called field_name.

 The builtin is guaranteed to be evaluated at compile-time.
 The input expressions are guaranteed to have no run-time effects.